 All STEP courses must be taken for a letter grade.
 Separate letter grades will be assigned for LAW 804, LAW 804M, and LAW 804T.
 All courses in STEP follow the Standard Large Elective Curve, except for Evidence, which follows the Upper Division Curve requirements.

-Litigation Certificate Specialization
+Litigation Specialization Certificate

 STEP students may earn a Litigation Specialization Certificate after meeting certain course requirements.
-These requirements can be found in the "Certificates of Specialization" section of this Handbook.
+These requirements can be found in the "Certificates of Specialization" section of this Handbook and on the GGU Litigation Website.
 Students should contact the certificate advisor and the Dean or Director for Student Affairs for assistance in planning their academic schedules.